 Tio João – I don’t know a single Brazilian person who doesn’t prefer this brand of white rice over any other.
 You can find it at any Brazilian market in your area (in LA this is where I go), or at Amazon

-Lundberg – I find this somewhat close to Tio João, although it is a tad bit starchier.
+Lundberg – When I don’t have Tio João, this is what I get.
 You can find this pretty much anywhere, particularly at Whole Foods or at Amazon

 1Tbsp of oil (I recommend canola, vegetable or olive oil)

-Salt TT (I recommend ½ tsp to a tsp per cup of rice)
+Salt to taste (I recommend ½ tsp to a tsp per cup of rice)

 Cooking liquid *see note below (water, sometimes I use stock)

-Wash the rice using a strainer until the water is clear, then let it drain the water off for a few mins
+Wash the rice using a strainer until the water runs clear, then let it drain for a few mins